Lodus-S/Tale-of-the-Ale/D&D homebrew/D&D Homebrew/NPCs/Procampur/Varian Halloway.md

 *DM's private note*
-I wanted a Bad Guy that's human for the party and he fit the role well but i never got a chance to introduce him properly
+I wanted a Bad Guy that's human for the party and he fit the role well but i never got a chance to introduce him properly[[D&D homebrew/D&D Homebrew/Factions/Tsurlagol Guard|.]]